cda-tum/mqt-qcec/README.md

 ### System requirements

-Building (and running) is continuously tested under Linux (Ubuntu 18.04) using gcc-7.4, gcc-10 and clang-9, MacOS (Mojave 10.15) using AppleClang and gcc-10, and Windows using MSVC 15.9.
+Building (and running) is continuously tested under Linux (Ubuntu 20.04) using gcc-9.3, gcc-10 and clang-11, MacOS (Catalina 10.15) using AppleClang and gcc-10, and Windows using MSVC 15.9.
 However, the implementation should be compatible with any current C++ compiler supporting C++14 and a minimum CMake version of 3.10.

 ### Configure, Build, and Install